Performance Breakdown

 Deep Cleaning Test

-To test how the V11 does at cleaning embedded dirt, I rubbed 100 grams of sand on medium pile carpet and vacuumed the area at the medium (or auto) and high setting.
+To test how the V11 does at cleaning embedded dirt, I rubbed 100 grams of sand on medium pile carpet and vacuumed the area at the medium (or auto) and high settings.

 I did two separate tests to see if the auto setting is feasible for carpet cleaning.